Introduction to Engineering Simulation for Non-Specialists

 - Overview of engineering simulation, including its value, types of simulation, and its challenges

-- Qualitative overview of the finite element method and basic finite element modelling workflow
+- Qualitative overview of simulation technology and basic modelling workflow

-- Detailed breakdown of each of the steps in the finite element modelling workflow along with recommendations and tips
+- Detailed breakdown of each of the steps in simulation modelling workflow along with recommendations and tips

 - Results interpretation and sources of error